elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Shadowing occurs when an inner-scoped variable has the same name as an outer-scoped variable, causing the inner variable to temporarily "hide" or "shadow" the outer variable within the inner scope.<br /><br />
+  <div><strong>Interview Response:</strong> Shadowing occurs when an inner-scoped variable has the same name as an outer-scoped variable, causing the inner variable to temporarily "hide" or "shadow" the outer variable within the inner scope.
   </div>
   </div>
 </details>